janko/rodauth-rails/README.md

 $ rails generate rodauth:views
 ```

-This will generate views for the default set of Rodauth features into the
+This will generate views for Rodauth features you have currently enabled into
-`app/views/rodauth` directory, provided that `RodauthController` is set for the
+the `app/views/rodauth` directory, provided that `RodauthController` is set for
-main configuration.
+the main configuration.

 You can pass a list of Rodauth features to the generator to create views for
-these features (this will not remove or overwrite any existing views):
+these features (this will not remove any existing views):

 ```sh
 $ rails generate rodauth:views login create_account lockout otp